jef-nunes/conkyrc-updater/README.md

 Takes a list of paths for user custom conky configuration files and overwrites the user scope ~/.conkyrc file with the content from the selected custom file.

 ### Modify settings
-In the settings.py insert the paths for your custom conkyrc files and adjust other paths as needed.
+In the settings.py insert the paths for your custom conkyrc files and adjust path for backup file.

 ### Running
 On script call, include a first argument with the index of selected conkyrc file, relative to its position on settings.py list.